localytics/data-viz-challenge/README.md

 Have you been itching to try that new data visualization library you saw on Hacker News?
 Do you enjoy data science or frontend development?
 Looking for a weekend project to hone your skills?
 Localytics is hosting a challenge with prizes to help bolster the data visualization community.

 Given some analytics data, you'll create a visualization for BootLoader, a fictional crowdfunding mobile app, to help determine what segment of users would be interested in a new bicycle project.
-Read on for more details!
+Read on for more details, and don't forget to checkout out our promotion site at http://data-viz-challenge.localytics.com
 ## Prizes

 A team of data-viz experts will judge all submissions.
 We'll showcase the best submissions, and have a $1000 cash prize for first place!